mike-weiner/display-event-locations-tec/README.md

 ### How do I change the font size of the event venue/location name and/or street address text within the tooltip?

-In version 3.2 of this plugin, a robust CSS class system was implemented to allow for greater control of the stylization of the elements added to the tooltip by this plugin.
+In version 3.2 of this plugin, a CSS class system was implemented to allow for greater control of the stylization of the elements added to the tooltip by this plugin.

 To change the font-size of the venue/location name and street address add the CSS code below to your website.